janekfleper/typst-fancy-units/src/unit.typ

 // Format and attach content to a unit
 //
 // - unit (content): Base unit
-// - config (dictionary): Formatting configuration
+// - decimal-separator (str, symbol or content): The decimal separator to use
 // - args (dictionary): Named arguments for the function `math.attach()`
 // -> (content)
 //